e-Spirit/javascript-content-api-library/README.md

 `3` = Error
 `4` = None.
 The default is set to `3`.

-Here is an example of how the FSXA-API could be used with an [Express.js](https://expressjs.com/) backend.
+Here is an example of how the FSXA-API could be used with an <a href="https://expressjs.com/" target="_blank">Express.js</a> backend.
 Make sure you have `cross-fetch`, `express`, `cors`, `lodash` and of course `fsxa-api` installed.

 ```typescript